What Does Batmobile Have to Do with It?

 While playing some games, you are often reminded that other people play that extra game mode or that somebody’s hero looks better than yours.
 In this way, game developers encourage you to spend money.
 So, it seems that the whole thing about microtransactions is a combination of psychology and cosmetics.
 Well, is it?

 Some games apply microtransactions just to enable players to personalise and customise their characters, leaving aside items that may affect players power or game balance.
 In other games, microtransactions are not limited in this way.
 The rule is: if you have more money, you will have more power.
-You can buy level skipping, speed increasing, unlock some critical moments, pay for more lives, etc. So, consequently, the game is unbalanced.
+You can buy level skipping, speed increases, unlock critical features, pay for more lives, etc. So, consequently, the game is unbalanced.

 Usually, gamers are people that love contests and rivalry.
 In good old days, money had nothing to do with it.
-But, today, it has even entered there.
+But, today, it has even entered and influenced video games.
 And, as this tale always goes, it brought disbalance and inequality.
 I think that the fact that nowadays anyone can be a gamer, actually, a good one, makes most of the gamers angry.
-Not because of thier gaming skills, but because of their money.
+Not because of their gaming skills, but because of their money.
 You pay – you will not die.

 Be aware of the fact that we are not all Tyrion Lannister.
 When there is no way out, we can’t all call Bronn, give him a bag of Golden Dragons and let him do all the dirty work.